Access Our Data

 View Protected Lands Data

 Visit Prairie State Conservation Coalition's I-View tool to view protected lands in Illinois.
-Hover over the Layer List icon in the upper right corner and turn on the Illinois Nature Preserves (Nature Preserves & Land and Water Reserves) and Illinois Natural Areas Inventory boundaries.
+Hover over the Layer List icon in the upper right corner and turn on the Illinois Nature Preserves (Nature Preserves & Land and Water Reserves).
 Simply click on a site to identify the parcel information.

 Custom Data Requests